user454322/browserid-verifier/README.md

-BrowserID Verifier is a simple verifier for the [BrowserID protocol](https://github.com/mozilla/id-specs/blob/prod/browserid/index.md) but, it has been tested only with [Mozilla Persona](https://login.persona.org/about).
+BrowserID Verifier is a simple Java verifier for the [BrowserID protocol](https://github.com/mozilla/id-specs/blob/prod/browserid/index.md) but, it has been tested only with [Mozilla Persona](https://login.persona.org/about).

-The only external dependencies are SLF4J and json.org.
+The only external dependencies are SLF4J and json.org<sup>1</sup>.

 To use it, just write something like: